-In 2009, the Authority commenced the issuance of Ginnie Mae securities backed by single family mortgage loans originated or purchased by the Authority and insured or guaranteed by FHA, VA or RD.
+The Authority issues Ginnie Mae securities backed by First Mortgage Loans originated or purchased by the Authority and insured by FHA, VA or RD.
 Such securities are held under the Commonwealth Mortgage Bonds Resolution or in the General Fund or are sold at market prices in order to provide funds for the origination of single family mortgage loans or for other programs and operations of the Authority.
-If held under the Commonwealth Mortgage Bonds Resolution, the securities are pledged as security under such Resolution.
+If held under the Commonwealth Mortgage Bonds Resolution, the securities are pledged as security under such resolution.